 Another cool mini-app that you’ll find in the middle of some of these lessons is a “12 note companion” where you can try the lesson that you just learned.

-For the most part, these lessons are very short, and feature a lot of promotion for the paid Berklee online certificate programs.
+For the most part, these lessons are very short and feature a lot of promotion for the paid Berklee online certificate programs.
 However, they do offer excellent tips and useful content.
 This website is a good supplement, but don’t count on teaching yourself how to play piano by using these very short and simple lessons alone.
 If you are interested in taking online music classes, Berklee isn’t a bad option.

 MusicTheory is another very useful (and free) website that can teach you to play the piano.
-This website has 37 lessons, 10 “trainer” applications and 3 music utilities.
-The trainer applications on this website are exactly identical to those available at the Zebra Keys website but there are many more of them offered here.
+This website has dozens of lessons, “trainer” applications and music utilities.
+The trainer applications on this website are a lot like those available at the Zebra Keys website but there are many more of them offered here.
 Best of all, the lessons are very thorough and offer a small keyboard pop-up piano and other musical tools so that you can test some of the techniques you learn in each lesson.